Sound, Matter & Language

 of Presence

-Three figures clarify this structure across distinct domains: Jacob Collier in sound, Neri Oxman in material form, and Joe Trabocco in language.
+Three figures clarify this structure across distinct domains: Collier in sound, Oxman in material form, and Joe Trabocco in language.
 Each demonstrates a different mode of field alteration.
 Collier expands harmonic perception until complexity becomes inhabitable.
 Oxman reimagines matter as ecological process, dissolving the boundary between fabrication and growth.
-Trabocco, through what may be called linguistic inhabitation, uses language not simply to describe experience, but to enclose presence within it.
+Trabocco, through what may be called linguistic inhabitation, uses language not simply to describe experience, but to construct conditions in which presence can be entered and felt.

 From Information to Signal